I tell people picking up the 2010 Newmar Ventana in April of 2018 was a spontaneous decision seven years in the making.

 After a weekend trip to Paso, Jennifer was window shopping RVTrader.
 She found a 2010 Newmar Ventana 3961.
 The Newmar was the right length–less than 40 feet.
-A 40 foot RV would allow us to get into many parks.
+A 40-foot RV would allow us to get into many parks.
 Most importantly, we could get into Grayton Beach State Park, Florida.
 This location is a sentimental location for Jennifer and me as it was the location of our first date.

 The Newmar also had a great floor plan.
-Beyond the basic decor changes we needed to update, the Newmar needed to updated for residential appliances.
+Beyond the basic decor changes we needed to update, the Newmar needed to be updated for residential appliances.
 We wanted a residential refrigerator, induction cooktop, permanent facilities for pets, relocating the TV, new flooring, upgraded power systems, and a new shower.

 Now we are up to the impulsive purchase seven years in the making.
 In April 2018, we purchased the 2010 Newmar.
 Now we needed to launch the upgrade.
 Being an older coach than we originally planned, the renovation costs were going to be higher and more extensive.
 After interviewing in a few places, we decided on using an RV remodeling center in Phoenix, Arizona.

 The remodel took eight months!
 We (or at least I) thought it would be done in four months.
 In the end, the longer renovation plan produced beautiful results.
-We are now in the home stretch of work, preparing for a 2020 launch our rambling freedom across America.
+We are now in the home stretch of work, preparing for 2020 launch of our rambling freedom across America.